intermine/im-docs/docs/webapp/lists/list-upload.rst

 -------------

 types (classes)
-	Add a class to `class_keys.properties` file to get it to show up on the list upload form.
+	Add a class to `dbmodel/resources/class_keys.properties` file to get it to show up on the list upload form.
 To *bold* a class, tag it with `im:preferredBagType`.

 organisms
 	All organisms in your database will be displayed here.
 You can set the default in WebProperties.